Nick Ut: The Terror of War

 The Terror of War, also colloquially called Napalm Girl, is a photograph that was long-credited to Ut but possibly taken by Nguyen Thanh Nghe or Huynh Cong Phuc, according to a World Press investigation.
 It features a naked 9-year-old girl, Phan Thi Kim Phuc, running toward the camera from a South Vietnamese napalm strike that mistakenly hit Trảng Bàng village instead of nearby North Vietnamese troops on June 8, 1972.
 It became one of the most famous images of the Vietnam War and an indictment of the effects of war on innocent victims in general.

 The publication of the photograph was delayed due to the AP bureau's debate about transmitting a naked girl's photograph over the wire.

 The photograph won many major photographic awards, including the World Press Photo for Photo of the Year, the George Polk Awards for News Photography, the 1973 Pulitzer Prize for Spot News Photography and the Overseas Press Club as Best Photograph, Daily Newspaper or Wire Service.

-Nick Ut's story

 Before delivering his film with photographs, Ut set his camera aside to rush 9-year-old Kim Phuc to a hospital, where doctors saved her life.
 He said: "I cried when I saw her running...
 If I don’t help her, if something happened and she died, I think I’d kill myself after that".